-- 1. To confirm the Minutes of the last meeting dated October 09, 2023. - To consider and approve the annual audited financial statements of the company for the year ended June 30, 2022 along with auditor's report and directors report thereon M/s.
+- 1. To confirm the Minutes of the last meeting dated January 15, 2024. - 2.
+To consider and approve the Annual Audited Financial Statements of the company for the year ended June 30, 2023 along with Directors and Auditors Reports thereon audited by M/s.
 RSM Avais Hyder Liaquat Nauman, Chartered Accountants, Faisalabad. - 3.
-The shareholders have already approved the appointment of External Auditors M/s.
-RSM Avais Hyder Liaquat Nauman, Chartered Accountants, 478-D, Peoples Colony No.1, Faisalabad for financial year 2023 in AGM held on 17-07-2023. - 4.
+The External Auditors, M/s.
+RSM Avais Hyder Liaquat Nauman, Chartered Accountants, Faisalabad retire and being eligible offers themselves for re-appointment.
+The Audit Committee and the Board has also recommended their re-appointment as External Auditors of the Company for the next financial year 2024 and fix their remuneration. - 4.
 To transact any other business with the permission of the Chair.